sandialabs/slycat/docs/setup-server.rst

-.. _Setup Slycat Web Server:
+.. _setup-slycat-web-server:

 Setup Slycat Web Server
 =======================

-Note: If you're new to Slycat and are here give it a try, please see :ref:`Install Slycat` instead.
+Note: If you're new to Slycat and are here give it a try, please see :ref:`install-slycat` instead.
 The following is a guide for users who are ready to setup their own Slycat Web Server for production.

 Use the Docker Image